Dissonance is when two notes clash. Harmony is boring.

 For fun, if I'm not working on some odd project like this landing page, I may be playing World of Warcraft.
 I enjoy raid-leading and performing with the top 0.5% of players worldwide.
 It helps keep the brain refreshed.
 Most of my friends who I relate with have been "online," and that trend still continues.
 Other things I enjoy are writing, travel (when money and inspiration permits), and keeping fit.
 I've made it more of a priority recently to stay healthy.

 A handful of neat endeavors of mine.
 Much of my professional work is proprietary and/or can't be shared, so these are mostly personal projects.
+See my GitHub for additional projects or source code.

 #golang #typescript #react